eyeson-team/pogo/README.md

 We added a [minimal but complete example](./example) of a GitLab project utilizing a pogo runner on a Fedora machine.

+Use the configuration file to provide a default fallback container image for jobs that have none defined, providing an auth-file that allows to authenticate podman for private registries, mount directories for specific jobs identified by tags or add extra arguments to podman identified by tags.

 ### Install & Register